Research

 Our research has four major goals:

-#1 To transform the paradigm of sexual health in women and sexual/gender minority persons with cancer after radiotherapy
+#1 To transform the paradigm of sexual health in female and LGBTQ+ persons with cancer after radiotherapy

 #2 To elucidate mechanisms of sex differences and the role of immunodeficiency and HIV in oncologic outcomes